gaky0401/Password/README.md

-* Password Generator Homework 3
+* Password Generator

 ** Homework Information

 You are able to click on the 'generate a password' and a random string of characters will be given back to you.
 This will include your choosing of uppercase, lowercase, numbers, and special characters.
+This was built using vanilla javascript, html, and css.

 ** Website